In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 = ___ tons of paper your company discards annually

 Effective July 1, 2020, MCR and MORe covered businesses must provide organics and recycling containers for customers to collect waste generated from products purchased and consumed on the premises (AB 827, McCarty).
-These containers must be placed adjacent to trash and be visible, easily accessible, and clearly marked.
+These containers must be placed adjacent to the trash and be visible, easily accessible, and clearly marked.

 AB 827 requirements were added to existing AB 341 and AB 1826 requirements.
 The new law, passed in 2019, builds off existing requirements under these two laws.